 You will be spoilt for choice when choosing where to stay in Amsterdam, there is something suitable for every budget.

-If you are looking for a hostel, I would point you in the direction of the StayOkay brand as I have heard nothing but good things about them.
+If you are looking for a good hostel, I would point you in the direction of the StayOkay brand as I have heard nothing but good things about them.
 There are three in the city, two which are more centrally located and as well as StayOkay Amsterdam Vondelpark, if you are looking for somewhere in a quieter part of the city.
 The StayOkay Hostels offer private rooms as well as the traditional hostel Dorm rooms.

 Air B’n’B is also very popular in Amsterdam and you can find some really good bargains.
 Air B’n’B can work out very cost-effective if you are travelling as part of a group.
 I particularly like Air B’n’B, as a good host will often give you tips and their best local recommendations.

 Staying in an apartment or hostel also has the added benefit of an accessible kitchen.
 Meaning you can prepare and eat certain meals inside, perfect for saving money on a trip to Amsterdam.

 Amsterdam is a moderately sized city but it is well connected and easy to get around.
 Therefore you will not need to worry too much about the location of your accommodation in terms of what you want to see.
-Most people tend to opt to stay in the De Wallen or Centraal areas as they are closest to all of the attractions, I personally prefer the Jordaan or De Pijp neighbourhoods as they quieter.
+Most people tend to opt to stay in the De Wallen or Centraal areas as they are closest to all of the attractions, I personally prefer the Jordaan or De Pijp neighbourhoods as they are quieter.

 Join Free Walking Tours